 This program has been successful at such a level that governments from other countries like Colombia, Argentina, and Spain created similar programs and asked the Mexican government for advice.

 Do They Have to Meet any Criteria?

 Yes, they do.
 Not any town can become a pueblo mágico.
 To become one, they have to apply to become part of the program.
-They must have a population of no less than 20,000 people, be located at no more than 124 miles from a city with a good connectivity, have a formally constituted committee, present long-term economic/development plans, provide efficient health/security infrastructures, demonstrate why they should receive the designation as pueblo mágico (what makes them unique), among other requirements.
+They must have a population of no less than 20,000 people, be located no more than 124 miles away from a city with a good connectivity, have a formally constituted committee, present long-term economic/development plans, provide efficient health/security infrastructures, demonstrate why they should receive the designation as pueblo mágico (what makes them unique), among other requirements.

 Once they receive the designation, they must comply with several standards to not lose it.
 It has happened before.
 If they lose their designation, they have to reapply and start the process all over again.

 Pueblos Mágicos are tourism boosters.
 They have placed these small towns/villages on the map.
 Many people didn’t even know they existed.
 Tourism has grown, jobs are being created, their rich culture is being shared and overall their economies have improved.

 People used to only think of Cancún or Mexico City when they heard “Mexico”.
 Now, thanks to Pueblos Mágicos many domestic and international tourists are visiting these places and rediscovering Mexico’s true essence.
 Each pueblo mágico has a lot to offer everyone, be it museums, natural attractions, archaeological sites, delicious regional cuisine, traditions, festivals, etc. Mexicans are starting to connect themselves with their roots and foreigners are allowed to experience Mexican culture at its finest.